-Template is a visual communication studio run by Lasse van den Bosch Christensen and Marlon Harder.
+Template is a visual design studio run by Lasse van den Bosch Christensen and Marlon Harder.
 Our work takes on any form of graphic design and digital development: from classic printed matter to web programming or a mix between the two.

 We are dedicated to every phase of the design process, starting each assignment from scratch and following it through to a fully developed concept or identity.